la2050/archive/_projects/2016/eliminating-the-gray-leveraging-theater-to-end-sexual-violence-on-college-campuses.md

   higher education institutions that remain in LA County 5 years after graduating","Recruiting and retention rates for local higher education institutions"]
+project_proposal_impact:
+  - Arts establishments
+  - Employment in the creative industries
+  - Jobs per capita
+  - Measures of cultural and global economic influence (“soft power”)
+  - Minority- and women-owned firms
+  - >-
+    Percentage of graduates from local higher education institutions that remain in LA County 5 years after graduating
+  - Recruiting and retention rates for local higher education institutions
+project_proposal_description: >-
+  Inspired by interviews with the Los Angeles college community, The LadyParts Collective is writing an original play about consent, rape culture, and sexual violence on Los Angeles college campuses.
+The play will be offered to local colleges as a tool for sparking a productive conversation about sexual violence, brainstorming actionable solutions, and enacting specific changes.
+  We plan to work with colleges to personalize the play to their specific campus needs.
+project_areas:
+  - County of Los Angeles
+  - City of Los Angeles
 project_proposal_best_place: >-
   In this bustling entertainment city saturated with talent but plagued by gender inequity and lack of diversity in the arts, The LadyParts Collective